 Top Tip: A healthy mind equals a healthy body.
 It’s a balance.
 Take care of your mental health, and your physical health will follow.

-You Have an Underlying Health Condition
+9. Underlying Health Condition

 Pro Tip: Whenever undertaking a new health regime, always speak to a health professional.